 - Authenticated MAC addresses are stored as dynamic entries in the switch secure MAC address table and are removed when the aging time expires.
 The maximum number of secure MAC addresses supported for the switch system is 1024. - Configured static MAC addresses are added to the secure address table when seen on a switch port.
-Static addresses are treated as authenticated without sending a request to a RADIUS server. - MAC authentication, 802.1X, and port security cannot be configured together on the same port.
-Only one security mechanism can be applied. - MAC authentication cannot be configured on trunks (i.e., static nor dynamic). - When port status changes to down, all MAC addresses are cleared from the secure MAC address table.
+Static addresses are treated as authenticated without sending a request to a RADIUS server. - MAC authentication cannot be configured on trunks (i.e., static nor dynamic). - When port status changes to down, all MAC addresses are cleared from the secure MAC address table.
 Static VLAN assignments are not restored. - The RADIUS server may optionally return a VLAN identifier list.
 VLAN identifier list is carried in the "Tunnel-Private-Group-ID" attribute.
-The VLAN list can contain multiple VLAN identifiers in the format "1u,2t," where "u" indicates untagged VLAN and "t" tagged VLAN.
-The "Tunnel-Type" attribute should be set to "VLAN," and the "Tunnel-Medium-Type" attribute set to "802."
+The VLAN list can contain multiple VLAN identifiers in the format "1u 2t", where "u" indicates an untagged VLAN and "t" a tagged VLAN.
+The "Tunnel-Type" attribute should be set to "VLAN", the "Tunnel-Medium-Type" attribute set to "802", and the "Radius:Avenda Avenda-Tag-Id" attribute should be set to 0.

+'''

+Console(config-if)#network-access mode mac-authentication

+Console(config-if)#

+'''

-Console(config-if) #network-access mode mac-authentication Console(config-if)# network-access port- Use this command to enable the specified MAC address filter.
-Use the no form of mac-filter this command to disable the specified MAC address filter.
+network-access port-Use this command to enable the specified MAC address filter.
+Use the no form of this command to disable the specified MAC address filter.

-network-access port-mac-filter filter-id no network-access port-mac-filter filter-id - Specifies a MAC address filter table.
+network-access port-mac-filter filter-id

+no network-access port-mac-filter

+filter-id - Specifies a MAC address filter table.
 (Range: 1-64)